faceyspacey/transition-group/README.md

 called when the first `AnimatedChild` renders within `AnimatedTransitionGroup`

 ### onEmpty: Function
-called when there are no nested `<AnimatedChild />` components, after the component animates its departure, using the the duration and delay passed to `AnimatedTransitionGroup` (not the child) to calculate that time.
+called when there are no nested `<AnimatedChild />` components.
+It is called after the component animates its departure, using the the duration and delay passed to `AnimatedTransitionGroup` (not the child) to calculate that time.

 ### zeroElements: number